Our Theme for the School Year: Cultivating Creativity

 Identified students in grades K-8 who are in need of additional reinforcement in reading and are served in our Response to Intervention (RTI) Tutoring Groups.
 Children with identified learning disabilities, emotional/behavioral disorder disabilities, speech, and/or visual or hearing deficiencies are served by special education teachers in accordance with each student’s Individual Education Plan.
 Thorp also has a dedicated Autism program.

-Other school activities include athletic teams, a strong fine arts programs, monthly assemblies, Student Council, O. A. Thorp Service Opportunities, Color Guard, field trips, contests in the areas of writing, spelling, mathematics, oratory, science, art and music, and several different reading motivational programs.
-From January through May students may participate in academic after school programs.
+Other school activities include athletic teams, a fine arts program, monthly assemblies, Student Council, O. A. Thorp Service Opportunities, Color Guard, field trips, contests in the areas of writing, spelling, mathematics, oratory, science, art and music, and several different reading motivational programs.
+From October through May students may participate in academic after school programs.

 Thorp’s parents are a vital component of our school’s success.
 In addition to volunteer opportunities throughout the school year, parents may also wish to participate in the activities sponsored by our Thorp PTA as well as with Friends of Thorp.